isomerpages/ura-lkywcp/_apply/2b-stage-b.md

 permalink: /stage-b/
 third_nav_title: Nominations
 image: /images/stage-b-report.jpg
-description: After completing Stage A, the nominated city will be informed to prepare and submit a detailed report using the official report template.
+description: Please complete Stage A before proceeding.
+The Prize Secretariat will verify the Stage A nominations before informing the nominated cities via email to prepare for Stage B submission.
 ---

 #### **Instructions**

-Please complete [Stage A](/stage-a) before proceeding.
-The Prize Secretariat will verify the Stage A nominations before informing the nominated cities via email to prepare for Stage B submission.
+Submissions for the 2024 Prize have closed.

 #### **Stage B submission**